mtinti/utr_bsf_code/README.md

 negative fragments, from peak finding to creating the paper table (Paper_Table_Ganciclovir.csv). <br>

 - <a href="circus_code/">circus_code</a> <br>
-This section contains the configuration files and data files to use with Circos
+This section contains the configuration files and data files to use with Circos.  <br>
+circos -conf fig_sense.conf to reproduce the paper figure.

 - <a href="make_images_code/">make_images_code</a> <br>
 This section contains the configuration files to plot coverage tracks with pyGenomeTracks. <br>